-The Data Protection Act 2018 (DPA 2018) sets out the data protection frame work in the UK and incorporates the Regulation (EU) 2016/679 (General Data Protection Regulation, ‘GDPR’) into national law.
+The Data Protection Act 2018 (DPA 2018) sets out the data protection frame work in the UK and incorporates the Regulation (UK) 2016/679 (General Data Protection Regulation, ‘GDPR’) into national law.
 Its purpose is to protect the ‘rights and freedoms’ of natural persons (living individual), and to ensure that personal data is not processed without their knowledge, and wherever possible, that it is processed with their consent.

-Indigo Property Management Ltd. ICO Z9452591 is defined as a data controller under the DPA 2018 and the GDPR and therefore has a legal duty to protect any information we collect from you.
+Indigo Property Management Ltd. ICO Z9452591 is defined as a data controller under the DPA 2018 and the UK GDPR and therefore has a legal duty to protect any information we collect from you.
 We use appropriate technologies to safeguard your details and keep to strict security standards to prevent unauthorised access to it

-Indigo Property Management Ltd. is committed to protecting and respecting your privacy and complying with The Data Protection Act 1998 and the EU General Protection Regulation (GDPR).
+Indigo Property Management Ltd. is committed to protecting and respecting your privacy and complying with The Data Protection Act 1998 and the UK General Protection Regulation (GDPR).
 This policy sets out the basis on which any personal data that we collect from you, or that you provide to us, will be processed.
 Please review this policy carefully to understand our views and practises regarding your personal data and how it will be treated.

 The Indigo Property Management Ltd. head office can be found at :

 19 Wellington Street,

 When you fill out and submit forms either in person in one of our offices or on our website (www.indigoproperty.com), such as registration, contact or viewing/ valuation request forms, or contact us through email or ‘phone, then you may provide us with personal information.
 This information may include:

 - Residential status – including present and past addresses

 - Employment history – including current and former employer information

 - Copies of identification